 Pull sentences from student work

-As a class, correct the sentences together.
+As a class, correct troublesome sentences together.
 I pull sentences from student papers.
-I never show student names and I never choose something too revealing.
-I copy and paste the incomplete sentences into a Google Slide, and we work through them together.
+I never show student names, and I never choose something too revealing.
+I copy and paste the incomplete sentences into a Google Slide presentation, and we work through them together.
 The amount of scaffolding differs for each class.

 Next is where time comes in: conference with students who are not finding their subjects and verbs.
-Students might have the components but not be able to find them.
-Students might not have subjects and verbs.
+Students might have the components but not be able to find them, or students might not have subjects and verbs.
 Detailed and thorough conferences help in this situation.
 Once students get the “subject-verb” pattern, they will naturally add other components.
 As you continue to work with a class, you will glean who needs extra support.

-I want worksheets to matter, and that often means that I give very specific directions:
+With direct practice, I want grammar worksheets to matter, and that often means that I give very specific directions: